Azure-Samples/openhack-devops-proctor/leaderboard/web/src/app/pages/challenges/README.md

 ### Guards
 - Can Deactivate: ask if want to lose changes DONE
 - On Save, prompt that you cannot change once saved.
+DONE

-## Add unsubscribe to list views
+## Add unsubscribe to list views DONE
+## Add delete to the challenges list with modal.
+DONE